timbilalov/markdown-cards/README.md

 - Static assets are served directly by Vercel's CDN

 ### Scalability

 - The application is stateless and can be scaled horizontally
 - Authentication is stateless (no sessions to manage)
 - Rate limiting uses an in-memory store that works well for single instances

+### Cloud Integration

+- Regularly rotate your Yandex Disk OAuth tokens
+- Monitor your Yandex Disk quota to avoid storage issues
+- Use the local cache for offline access when network connectivity is unreliable
+- Keep both local and cloud storage in sync by regularly saving changes
 ## Troubleshooting

 ### Authentication Issues